-IntroductionMomentum Group at a glanceThe year in brief
+Momentum Group at a glance

+The year in brief

+President's statement

 We develop and acquire successful, sustainable companies in the Nordic region

 Momentum Group operates, develops and acquires successful sustainable companies in the Nordic region through active ownership with decentralised profit and business responsibility.
 The Group consists of a number of companies that together constitute one of the Nordic region's leading suppliers of industrial components, industrial services and other related services in the industrial sector.